wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 8. Widget Settings

 == Changelog ==

+= 4.2.0 =
+* Fixed compatibility issues with WordPress 5.8
+* Added warning notice to widgets block-based page.
+Please make sure you've read the message before doing some changes to widgets!
+* Added the ability to convert legacy widget "Social Icons" to block

 = 4.1.3 =
 * Added new tab in the Settings page with a promo for the new PRO version